floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 {% include toc.md %}

 <span style="color:red">If you're upgrading to SG FLX 2.0.0, please review [the upgrade guide](../_docs_installation/sg200_upgrade.md).
-This version introduces backwards-incompatible changes to the multi tenancy feature.</span>
+This version introduces backwards-incompatible changes.</span>
 {: .note .js-note .note-warning}

 Search Guard is compatible with [Kibana](https://www.elastic.co/products/kibana){:target="_blank"} and you can use nearly all features of Search Guard with Kibana, including SSO with Kerberos and JWT and DLS/FLS.